Benefits Of Breastfeeding For Babies And Mothers

 - It is easily digestible food for newborn babies, and also improves body development.
 It, therefore, reduces the chances of obesity in the child.

 - Breast milk has antibodies which fight against bacteria and viruses.
 It reduces the risk of harmful diseases and allergies.

 - If breastfeeding is appropriately done for six months, it benefits the child in many ways.
 It reduces the chances of ear infection, diarrhea, respiratory diseases.

 - It helps the newborn to gain healthy weight as they grow rather than becoming an overweight child.

 - Breastfeeding protects against Sudden Infant Death Syndrome(SIDS).

 - It maintains physical contact, eye contact, which help to make a strong bond between mother-child and help the child to feel secure.

 - Breastfeeding helps to burn extra calories, which help to get rid off pregnancy weight much faster.

 - It releases oxytocin hormone, which contracts the uterus after pregnancy.
 It brings back the pre-pregnancy size of the uterus and reduces blood loss after birth.

-- It reduces the chances and risk of breast and ovarian cancer.
+- Moreover, it reduces the chances and risk of breast and ovarian cancer.

-- It lowers the risk of bone becoming brittle and fragile.
+- Breastmilk lowers the risk of bone becoming brittle and fragile.
 It helps rot maintain the bone density in mother.

 - Mothers who go for breastfeeding are less prone to develop postpartum depression.
 Oxytocin encourages relaxation and also deeply inculcates the feeling of motherhood in the mother.